If youโre wondering how to keep insects away from your home naturally, the solution may be closer than you think.

 These natural pest remedies might be what you need to avoid spraying toxic chemicals in your home or property.

-Try them as your first line of defence against unwanted bugs in your home.
+Try them as your first line of defense against unwanted bugs in your home.

 CONTENTS – In this article, you will learn about how to keep insects away from home naturally, including: